 It will flash when the system is operating.
 If it illuminates when driving, this indicates a malfunction.
 Have the system checked by a properly trained technician.
 You will continue to have normal braking (without ABS) but have this checked as soon as possible.

 Airbag warning lamp

-If it does not illuminate, if it stays on or illuminates intermittently or continuously while driving, this indicates a malfunction.
+If it illuminates when driving, this indicates a malfunction.
 Have the system checked by a properly trained technician.

 Brake system warning lamp